 Move over Christmas, Easter is the best holiday of the year.
 Easter (Pasen) in the Netherlands is a wonderful time.
 With the flowers blooming and the birds chirping, this long weekend is a celebration of the season, and (traditionally) the resurrection of Jesus Christ for those of the Christian faith.
 So what does an Easter weekend usually look like in Dutch homes?

 Good Friday starts us off, it’s originally a Christian holiday, but government workers and other selected businesses have the day off.
-Saturday is a regular day, but be warned that the shops and grocery stores will be very busy in preparation for Dutch Easter spanning Sunday and Monday.
-When Sunday morning arrives, a huge brunch is prepared and the family gets together to enjoy a feast of cheese, hard boiled eggs, Easter bread (Paasstol), and whatever else makes your tail fluff.
+Saturday is a regular day but be warned that the shops and grocery stores will be bustling in preparation for Dutch Easter spanning Sunday and Monday.
+When Sunday morning arrives, a huge brunch is prepared and the family gets together to enjoy a feast of cheese, hard-boiled eggs, bread (Paasstol), and whatever else makes your tail fluff.
 Monday is a day of more food, family time and a whole lot of fun.

 Observant Christians attend an Easter service on Sunday, it’s usually a longer service and concludes with a festive meal.
 This time is then followed by the period of fasting known as Lent (vastentijd).

 Abroad Experience International Recruitment wishes you a very happy Easter!